FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONVERSATION_PROMPT_V2.md

 **Rules:**
 - Pick 2-4 questions based on their energy
-- Don't ask about ALL tracks—read the room
+- Don't ask about ALL tracks-read the room
-- LISTEN to their answers—don't ask what they already told you
+- LISTEN to their answers-don't ask what they already told you
 - If they mention something specific, USE IT (don't re-ask)

 ---